 The Company has elected to be, and is, treated as an S corporation for income tax reporting purposes.
 Taxable income or loss of an S corporation is passed through to, and included in the individual tax returns of, the shareholders of the Company, rather than being taxed at the corporate level.
-Notwithstanding this election, however, income taxes continue to be reported for, and paid by, the Company's insurance subsidiaries as they are not allowed to be treated as S corporation status.
+Notwithstanding this election, however, income taxes continue to be reported for, and paid by, the Company's insurance subsidiaries as they are not allowed to be treated as S corporations, and for the Company's state taxes in Louisiana, which does not recognize S corporation status.
 Deferred income tax assets and liabilities are recognized and provisions for current and deferred income taxes continue to be recorded by the Company's subsidiaries.
-The Company uses the liability method of accounting for deferred income taxes and provides deferred income tax temporary differences.
+The Company uses the liability method of accounting for deferred income taxes and provides deferred income taxes for all significant income tax temporary differences.